For I’ve grown a little leaner,

 Sitting on my shoulder,

-Need a little Christmas now (“We Need a Little Christmas” – From Jerry Herman’s 1966 Broadway musical, Mame,
+Need a little Christmas now1“We Need a Little Christmas” – From Jerry Herman’s 1966 Broadway musical, Mame,

 We find this birth was prophesied many centuries beforehand in Isaiah 9:6:

 For to us a child is born, to us a son is given.

 This heavenly birth was visited upon people who lived at a time of great darkness:

 The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shone.
 (Isaiah 9:2)

 What could make one feel leaner, colder, sadder, and older than dwelling in darkness?
 Darkness drains the life out of a person.
 The Apostle John picked up on this theme (and perhaps is pointing back to Isaiah 9:2), when he wrote,

 In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.
 There was a man sent from God, whose name was John.
 He came as a witness, to bear witness about the light, that all might believe through him.
 He was not the light, but came to bear witness about the light.
 The true light, which gives light to everyone, was coming into the world.
 (John 1:4-9)